twood02/webtemplate/wiki/NGINX_Consul_LoadBalancing/loadBalancing.md

 ![allOnline](images/allonlineconsul.png)

 The last test we did was the major test of the investigation: taking a node offline while keeping Consul Template on the load balancer to see if requests were faster.
 As mentioned before, Consul keeps a running track of which nodes are both online and passing the Service Check.
 Accordingly, when we took a node offline, Consul immediately noticed the Node Check failed and removed it from the NGINX load balancer configuration file.
-This effectively stops traffic from being sent to that node as soon as Consul detects it going offline.
+This effectively stopped traffic from being sent to that node as soon as Consul detects it going offline.
 We sent another 100 requests to the load balancer with the node offline and generated a histogram with the resulting request times.

 ![oneOffline](images/node2offlineconsul.png)